UFC 263: Adesanya vs. Vettori 2 | Event Profile, Full Results & Legacy

 Introduction

 UFC 263: Adesanya vs. Vettori 2 took place on Saturday, June 12, 2021 at the Gila River Arena in Glendale, Arizona.
-It was Israel Adesanya's return to middleweight after his UFC 259 loss, the night Brandon Moreno made history as the first Mexican-born UFC champion, and one of the most loaded UFC cards of 2021 — two title fights, a Nate Diaz return, and an iconic Knockout of the Year by Demian Maia.
+It was Israel Adesanya's return to middleweight after his UFC 259 loss, the night Brandon Moreno made history as the first Mexican-born UFC champion, and one of the most loaded UFC cards of 2021 — two title fights, a Nate Diaz return, and a dramatic submission by Paul Craig.
 The card produced an estimated 600,000 pay-per-view buys.

 Contents